statOmics/SGA2019/pages/sdaMsqrobSimple.md

 ##### 2.4.1.The Input tab
 Restart MSqRob GUI.
 The MSqRob settings for the Francisella dataset are very similar to the settings for the CPTAC dataset.
 Use the name “project_Francisella”.
-Next, upload the peptides.txt file from data/quantification/francisella on the pdaData repository.
+Next, upload the peptides.txt file from data/quantification/francisella on the SGA2019Data repository.

 Generate your own experimental annotation file by clicking the Generate Annotation File tab in the right panel of the input tab.
 Once it is generated a new button appears to download the annotation file.